kortschak/git_workshop/notes/communication.md

 This basic model has, layered on top of it, local and network stores for the data.
 These can be used to construct a variety of network-based structures for working on shared projects, or workflows.

-Two commonly used workflows are a single shared repository that all the collaborators on the project can alter and a single blessed repository that a single 'owner' accepts changes made to collaborators' publicly visible repositories.
+Two commonly used workflows are

+1. a single shared repository that all the collaborators on the project can alter, and
+2. a single blessed repository that a single 'owner' accepts changes made to collaborators' publicly visible repositories.

 ![Shared repository](https://git-scm.com/figures/18333fig0501-tn.png)